-Heath Cabot completed her PhD from the University of California, Santa Cruz, in 2010.
-She is a political and legal anthropologist whose research examines citizenship, ethics, and rights in Europe, with a focus on Greece.
+Heath Cabot (PhD, University of California, Santa Cruz 2010) is a political and legal anthropologist whose research examines citizenship, ethics, and rights in Europe, with a focus on Greece.

 Research interests and areas of expertise: political and legal anthropology; anthropology of ethics and morality; migration, citizenship, and asylum; human and social rights; care and humanitarian governance; economies of redistribution; cultures of neoliberalism; ethnography of the state; Europe, Italy, Greece; epistemology and aesthetics.